 - Insulate first - starting with your ceiling and floor.
 You'll be able to buy a smaller heat pump and your home will be cheaper to heat and cool effectively.

 - Choose a quality brand - from a reputable supplier that offers at least a 5-year warranty on parts and labour.

 - Make sure it's correctly sized - for the room you want to heat.
-If it's too small, it will have to work harder and cost you more to run.
+If it's too small, it may cost you more to run and will struggle to provide enough heat when you most need it.
+To work out how much heating capacity your room needs, use the Heating Assessment Tool provided by Tenancy Services (see link below).
 Your supplier will be able to discuss this with you.